-Fact #2: 64% of women who reported being raped, physically assaulted, and/or stalked since age 18 were victimized by a current or former husband, cohabiting partner, boyfriend, or date.
+Fact #2: 64% of women who reported having fallen prey to simple assault, rape, and/or stalking since age 18 were victimized by a current or former husband, cohabiting partner, boyfriend, or date.
 (Full Report of the Prevalence, Incidence, and Consequences of Violence Against Women, Findings from the National Violence Against Women Survey, November, 2000)

 Fact #3: Only about half of domestic violence incidents are reported to police.
 African-American women are more likely than others to report their victimization to police Lawrence A. Greenfeld et al. (1998).
 (Violence by Intimates: Analysis of Data on Crimes by Current or Former Spouses, Boyfriends, and Girlfriends.
 Bureau of Justice Statistics Factbook.
 Washington DC: U.S. Department of Justice.
 NCJ #167237.
 Available from National Criminal Justice Reference Service.)

 Fact #4: The FBI estimates that only 37% of all rapes are reported to the police.
 U.S. Justice Department statistics are even lower, with only 26% of all rapes or attempted rapes being reported to law enforcement officials.